bio-tools/biotoolsDocs/api_attribute_model_dev.rst

       "function":
       [
         {
-          "comment": "predicts the presence and location of signal peptide cleavage sites in amino acid sequences from different organisms", "handle": "--someOption",
+          "note": "predicts the presence and location of signal peptide cleavage sites in amino acid sequences from different organisms", "handle": "--someOption",
           "operation":
 	  [